 tlc.simplek12 Common Core Learn implementation strategies as well as how to access specific state standards.
 Over 50 webinars! iPads in Education No matter if you're a 1:1 classroom or if you only have one iPad, we have webinars that fit your needs!
 Digital Storytelling Spark creativity and innovation by helping students create and share original, multimedia works online.
 Google Learn the ins and outs of Google apps and tools.
 Mobile Learning - General Discover hundreds of ideas for using mobile devices offline to motivate learners.
 Blended Learning Have you "flipped" your classroom yet?
 Classroom Management You'll find out exactly how to control the uncontrollable student and how to get at-risk students back on track.
 Time Saving Tools Tick, Tock!
 Communication & Collaboration Engage students online, increase student participation, and have better discussions in the classroom.
 Virtual Teaching & Learning Teaching online has its own set of unique challenges.
 Social Media in Education Digital Media eBooks Games

 Spanish-Language Literature Resources Compiled by the Cooperative Children's Book Center Updated: December, 2013 This listing of resources about Spanish-language books for children and teens has been developed in response to the need for Spanish-language materials in schools and libraries.
 The listing includes the following: Sources for Spanish-Language Book Recommendations and Suggestions Sources for Recommended Books with Latino cultural content Distributors of Spanish-language books for children and teens This list is a work-in-progress.
 Sources for Spanish-Language Book Suggestions Caldecott Winners Translated into Spanish: from San Diego Public Library via Isabel Schon Internationl Center for Spanish Books for Youth El día de los niños/El día de los libros (Children’s Day/Book Day): national initiative promoting literacy for children of all cultures; annual booklist includes (but not limited to) Spanish and bilingual titles Essential Guide to Spanish Reading for Children and Young Adults (pdf): from AmericaReadsSpanish

 Awards | Dia de los Libros A list of awards and grants that might be of interest to those who celebrate Día in their library and community is compiled below.
 Américas Award –The Consortium of Latin American Studies founded the Américas Award in 1993 to encourage and commend authors, illustrators and publishers who produce quality children’s and young adult books that portray Latin America, the Caribbean, or Latinos in the United States, and to provide teachers with recommendations for classroom use.
 CLASP offers up to two annual book awards, together with a commended list of titles.
 Center for the Study of Multicultural Children’s Literature Día grant – The Center for the Study of Multicultural Children’s Literature awards an annual grant to a library whose Día program has an African American Focus.
-The grant award amount is $500 in selected multicultural children's books for the awarded library. celebrations.
+Estela and Raúl Mora Award – Established by Día founder, Pat Mora, and her siblings in honor of their parents, the Mora award and honors are presented annually to the most exemplary Día celebrations.